 Play some fun music while you do a training session with your pup (no headphones please).
-Make it something you love and something up beat, when the song is over the session is over.
+Make it something you love and something upbeat, when the song is over the session is over.
 You got some training in, maybe a little dancing, you feel happy and your pup does too.

-If you find that you end up not setting enough time aside to get to the practice part of training try doing the training right before something that you are consistently doing with you pup.
+If you find that you end up not setting enough time aside to get to the practice part of training try doing the training right before something that you are consistently doing with your pup.
 For example, if you bring the pup on the couch to cuddle while you watch your favorite show.
 Before each cuddle session do a 3-minute training session.

 I see a lot of pup’s gradually become stressed when having gear put on.
 They become uncomfortable with the sound or sight of their harness or collar.

 Hang your treat pouch with your leash or keep a jar of treats where you keep your gear.
 This way you will see it when you are putting your pup’s gear on.
 Always pair the harness or collar going on with food.
 This helps prevent the pup from developing an unpleasant association with this process.